 1. Review our guidelines

 The Performing Arts Program accepts unsolicited letters of inquiry for our continuity and engagement and arts education grantmaking.
-We will consider support for organizations or programs that ensure continuity and engagement in the performing arts by creating opportunities for individuals and communities throughout the Bay Area to participate in the arts.
+We will consider support for organizations or programs that ensure continuity and engagement in the performing arts by creating opportunities for individuals and communities throughout the Bay Area to participate in the arts and from organizations that provide arts education to students in grades K-12.

 2. Review the selection criteria